microsoft/nn-Meter/docs/builder/rule_tester.md

 The profiled test cases dictionary will be saved in `<workspace-path>/results/profiled_testcases.json`.

 ## Step 4.
 Detect Fusion Rule

+Finally, users could detect the fusion rule according to profiled test cases by running:

 ```python
 from nn_meter.builder import detect_fusionrule